nukleus-ecu/epicodr/README.md

 1. Install a R runtime environment and git on your computer.
 Provide Internet access.
 2. Clone this repository: ```git clone https://github.com/nukleus-ecu/epicodr.git```
 3. Export data from secuTrial and place the *.zip file in [data/import/](data/import).
-4. Open and run script [R/run/sample.R](R/run/sample.R) for sample import, primary coding and SPSS export or create a new R script by yourself.
+4. Create a new R script and add previously shown code for sample import, primary coding and SPSS export or create a new R script by yourself.
 5. Data is exported to folder [data/export](data/export).